 You need to translate your entire WordPress website (including checkout forms and WooCommerce product pages) into multiple languages to sell to a global market.

-Weglot, a powerful translation plugin for WordPress, can help you easily translate your website’s content into multiple destination language with little to no manual effort.
-The plugin is compatible with all WooCommerce and WordPress themes including Storefront.
+Weglot, a powerful translation plugin for WordPress, can help you easily translate your website’s content into multiple destination languages with little to no manual effort.
+The plugin is compatible with all WooCommerce templates and WordPress themes including Storefront and Divi.

-Most translation tools will give you a blank page where you have to fill in your translations.
+Most translation tools will give you a blank page where you have to fill in your translations or use a shortcode.
 However, Weglot generates an auto-translated version of your entire website, instantly.
 You can manually edit these translations either by using its list editor or visual editor and you can stay out of the content-single-product.php file.

 Additionally, Weglot makes it easy to send your translations to a third-party professional editing service or have a professional translator refine translations – made available through your Weglot dashboard.

 When it comes to online payments, you can use a free plugin such as WOOCS – Currency Switcher for WooCommerce to facilitate currency-switching on your online store.
 It allows customers to switch product prices into different currencies depending on the product tabs and the set currency rates in real-time.